 Clicking the drop down above and changing “monthly” to “yearly” reveals that over this past year, product searches for sneeze guards and household disinfectants reached a record high.

-COVID-19 Small Business Hub
+Google Small Business Hub

 To get started, select whether you run a local business, run a local business and have a website, have an online-only business, or are starting a new business.
 From there, it will guide you through the steps necessary to help improve your online presence (or get your business started online in the first place).

-Google Search Trends is a really interesting tool that allows you to look up search statistics for specific terms, products, or services.
+Google Search Trends is a really interesting free tool that allows you to look up search statistics for specific terms, products, or services.
 Simply enter the term you want to research and hit the enter key.
 For this example, we used the term “cloth face masks.”
-This brought up lots of statistics, including interest by subregion as well as related topics and queries.
+This brought up lots of statistics, including interest by sub-region as well as related topics and queries.

 From this data, we can see that Northern states, particularly New York and surrounding areas, showed the most interest in “cloth face masks.”
 The term “breakout” means that queries related to this search reached record-breaking highs as COVID-19 took over the United States.
 To view Coronavirus search trends, check out Google’s Coronavirus search hub.
+Here, you can find all the the current trends with this free Google COVID-19 tool.

 Google Market Finder helps business owners identify potential markets, uncover helpful operational information, and sell to customers everywhere.
 Start by entering your URL, select your business category and the region you want to sell to, and it will recommend your top markets.